 The Community Health Scholarship program is on hiatus until further notice.
-Third Root Education Exchange (TREE), Third Root’s non-profit brach, which previously fundraised for scholarships and administered them, lost its funding and closed.
+Third Root Education Exchange (TREE), Third Root’s non-profit branch, which previously fundraised for scholarships and administered them, lost its funding and closed.
 At this time, Third Root collective members are investigating other possible avenues that would reinstate this program sustainably.

 I thought Third Root was a non-profit!

 No, we are a small business, primarily funded by the income from our services, unlike non-profit institutions which rely on funding from external sources.
 We are a Worker-Owned Cooperative, which you can read more about here.
 Since our opening, we’ve accepted donations for which we are tremendously grateful, however these don’t nearly cover the overhead of running our business.